adrn/gala/docs/potential/index.rst

 Using Symmetry Coordinates
 --------------------------

-Many potentials have coordinate symmetries that make certain coordinate systems more natural.
+Many potentials have symmetries that make certain coordinate systems more natural or concise to work with.
 For example, spherically-symmetric potentials only depend on the radius :math:`r`, and axisymmetric potentials only depend on the cylindrical radius :math:`R` and height :math:`z`.

 For potentials with these symmetries, you can use **symmetry coordinates** as a shorthand instead of full 3D Cartesian coordinates.
-Internally, gala operates in Cartesian coordinates, so the symmetry coordinates are simply a convenience.
+Internally, gala operates in Cartesian coordinates, so the symmetry coordinates are simply a front-end convenience.

 Spherical Potentials
 ~~~~~~~~~~~~~~~~~~~